LoginRadius/engineering-portal/content/guest-post/jwt-authentication-best-practices-and-when-to-use/index.md

 ---
-title: JWT Authentication -- Best Practices and When To Use
+title: "JWT Authentication — Best Practices and When to Use"
 date: "2021-10-14"
 coverImage: "cover-image.png"
 author: "Kolawole Mangabo"
-tags: ["JWT", "Authentication", "Best Practices"]
+tags: ["JWT", "Authentication"]
-description: "This article helps you understand how to use JWT and learn the best practices."
+description: "JWT is a common way of implementing authentication in web and mobile apps.
+Read more to know how you can use JWT and learn the necessary best practices."
 ---

 One of the most used authentication standards in web applications is the JSON Web Token standard.
 It is mostly used for authentication, authorization, and information exchange.

-JSON Web tokens are made of three parts separated by dots `.` -- and look like this typically: `xxxxx.yyyyy.zzzzz`.
+JSON Web tokens are made of three parts separated by dots `(.)` — and look like this typically: `xxxxx.yyyyy.zzzzz`.
 These correspond to the Header, the Payload, and the Signature.
 You can learn more about [JWT tokens here](https://www.loginradius.com/blog/async/jwt/).

 And before using them and continuing to read this article, you might want to check the advantages compared to the session authentication method.
 You can learn more about [JWTs vs. Sessions here](https://www.loginradius.com/blog/async/guest-post/jwt-vs-sessions/).